actions-marketplace-validations/KonsumGandalf_rspd-python-grade-action/README.md

 # rspd-send-report
-This action automatically grades submitted `python`code, the results are send to the provide api by curl.
+This action automatically grades submitted `python`code, the results are send to the provide api by post request.

 # Features
 - Added `api_url` to allow for customization of the API endpoint.